ScottGibb/PWM_555_Motor_Controller/README.md

 # PWM_555_Motor_Controller
-Simple PCB containing a 555 timer for PWM control of various small motors.
+A Simple PCB that contains a 555 timer for PWM control of various small motors.
 The design approach taken was to use leftover components from different salvages over the years to see what could be built that might be of use.
 This ended up being a PWM Controller using a 555 Timer.
 The CAD model of the PCB is shown below:

 ![3D Model of PWM Controller](docs/3D%20Model%20of%20PWM%20Fan%20Controller%20PCB.png)

 # Design
-As previously mentioned the purpose of this PCB was to use existing parts as well as try something new that wasnt microcontroller based.
-This is why the 555 Timer was used along with a BJT transister.
-The populated PCB can be seen below along with the veroboard version:
+As previously mentioned, the purpose of this PCB was to use existing parts and try something new that wasn't microcontroller based.
+This is why the 555 Timer was used along with a BJT transistor.
+The populated PCB can be seen below along with the Veroboard version:

 ![Populated PCB]()